 Data we retain from ProtonVPN sessions:

 Each time a user connects to ProtonVPN, we only store a timestamp of the last successful login attempt.
-While it is stored indefinitely, this gets overwritten the each time you log in.
+While it is stored indefinitely, this gets overwritten each time you log in.

 Why do you retain a timestamp: